Diabetes During Pregnancy

 Can diabetes during pregnancy be prevented?

 Not all types of diabetes can be prevented.
-Type 1 diabetes usually starts when a
+Type 1 diabetes often starts when a person

-person is young.
-Type 2 diabetes may be avoided by losing weight.
+is young.
+Type 2 diabetes may be prevented by losing weight.
 Healthy food choices

 and exercise can also help prevent type 2 diabetes.